juliarougier/oblivious_dns/README.md

 # Oblivious DNS

-In this repository, there is a study of oblivious DNS as part of a research initiation project on DNS and privacy in a French engineering school.
+In this repository, there is my study of oblivious DNS as part of a research initiation project on DNS and privacy in a French engineering school : INSA Lyon.

-I tried to reproduce some experiments and study of some scientific papers.

 __*Project's tutor : Mathieu CUNCHE*__